espressif/esp-hosted/docs/porting_guide.md

 ##### 1.1 Peripherals and GPIOs

 - When you are opting Linux other than Raspberry, hardware peripherals and GPIO functions would need changes.
-GPIO pins for [SDIO/SPI](setup.md#11-hardware-setup) and [resetpin](setup.md#223-load-the-kernel-module) would differ.
+GPIO pins for [SDIO](setup.md#21-sdio-hardware-setup), [SPI](setup.md#31-spi-hardware-setup) and resetpin would differ.

 - ResetPin GPIO
 	- You can choose any unused GPIO for reseting ESP